Azure/ARO-RP/docs/upstream-differences.md

   components using the user-provided SP.
 Later, we'll reinstate a separate managed identity at least for worker kubelets

+* CARRY: HACK: don't set public DNS zone on DNS CRD in ARO

+  In ARO, the public DNS zone is maintained by the service and the cluster operator does not have permissions to modify it

 ## Installation differences

 * ARO persists the install graph in the cluster storage account in a new "aro"